 “I tried to distract him, waved my hat at the end of my hand.
 Screamed and yelled.
 Danced like a savage.

 “But the old bastard.
-It was Joany that had pissed him off with all her pumping and fighting that fish”—Spike turned a baleful glare up at the fish, then at the buffalo head.
+It was Joany that had pissed him off with all her squeaking and pumping and fighting that fish”—Spike turned a baleful glare up at the fish, then at the buffalo head.

 “It took my hat with one horn as it went by, throwing up beaver pond mud and muck.
 Then. . . .
 Well, it’s too much to talk about any more.

 Then there was silence in the empty barroom again.
 Spike shook his head.
 It is possible he managed a tear or two to moisten his cheek.

 “Joany’s last words were, ‘Aint he a beaut.’”

 “I had my .44 of course,” Spike said, “So, I unloaded it into the son of a bitch right there and then.